-This is the definitive hospitality MBA: the only intensive, full time MBA offered today by a global Top 3 hospitality management school.
-Now includes a choice of two second semester specializations: Advanced Revenue and Performance Management; or Hospitality Entrepreneurship and Business Development.
+This is the definitive hospitality MBA: the only intensive, full-time MBA offered today by a global Top 3 hospitality management school.
+Now includes a choice of two second-semester specializations: Advanced Revenue and Performance Management; or Hospitality Entrepreneurship and Business Development.
 The program also features two international study trips, plus a real-world Consultancy Project.

 Master’s in Hospitality Strategy and Digital Transformation

 A world-first Master’s that takes you to the forefront of digital transformation in hospitality.
-Learn tactics, strategies and leadership through exposure to cutting edge faculty and experts.
+Learn tactics, strategies, and leadership through exposure to cutting-edge faculty and experts.
 There’s also an international field trip, while the curriculum concludes with a fully assessed capstone project which can be completed either through a real-world internship experience or consultancy case study.

 Postgraduate Diploma in International Hospitality Management (includes a business trip to Dubai):

-The perfect postgraduate degree for professionals seeking to redirect their careers towards hospitality, whether they have previous experience in hotels and tourism or not.
+The perfect postgraduate degree for professionals seeking to redirect their careers toward hospitality, whether they have previous experience in hotels and tourism or not.
 The Postgraduate Diploma in International Hospitality Management provides comprehensive training in hotel management.
 The business trip to Dubai takes students of the course to visit and study the world’s best luxury hotels.
 They also have the opportunity during the trip to meet with CEOs of the hospitality industry in one of the world’s most sought-after destinations.